Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 Although it’s possible to order a MicroGenDX test privately, it’s always best to work with a practitioner who has experience treating chronic UTI, and preferably, is familiar with DNA sequencing.

-MicroGenDX results do not look like typical urine culturing results, and it helps to have assistance in deciphering them:
+MicroGenDX results do not look like typical urine culturing results, and it helps to have assistance in deciphering them.
+This short video helps explain the results:

 MicroGenDX Results: Level 1 & Level 2 Results

-- First level PCR results are on the left, and second level sequencing results on the right
+- First level PCR results are on the first page of the report, and second level sequencing results on the second

-- More pathogens are listed as detected on the right, than the left
+- Usually, more pathogens are listed as detected on the second page, than the first

-This second point can be explained if we go back to the list of pathogens included in the MicroGenDX urine PCR panel.
-In this example, Enterococcus faecalis was the only pathogen on the panel that was identified in the sample.
+The last point can be explained if we go back to the list of pathogens included in the MicroGenDX urine PCR panel.
+Only pathogens included in the PCR panel can be detected in the Level 1 results.

-Any pathogen that makes up less than 2% off the DNA identified will not be included in the sequencing results.
+Any pathogen that makes up less than 2% of the DNA identified will not be included in the sequencing results.

 MicroGenDX Results: Drug Resistance Genes